Rostrato chandelier made of Murano glass from the 1940s

 Chandelier Rostrato made of Murano glass from the 1940s, six-arm with E14 mignon socket, suitable for re-electrification, in good condition; only three small leaves remain in the furnace, which have already been ordered by sample.
 Perfect for lighting a dining table with excellent luminous efficiency thanks to LED bulb technology, which does not heat the glass significantly.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It was inspired by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.
+Everything stems from Napoleon's reign.
+It imposed a significant resemblance and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many fakes circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+And this ultimately matters to the buyer, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details